uvalib/guides/README.md

 # U.Va Library Code Styleguides

 *a place to build styleguides, linters, and other reasonable approaches to code.*

- For additions or contributions to this please submit a [pull request](https://github.com/uvalib/guides/pulls) or open an [issue](https://github.com/uvalib/guides/issues/new)

 ## Golden Rule
 ```